Welcome to the ULTIMATE guide on the DJI Refresh program, one of the most popular drone crash insurance programs on the market.

-Here is a screenshot of a recent table illustrating DJI first and second replacement service fees under the Refresh Program (to check for any recent pricing updates click here to go to the DJI site):
+Here is a screenshot of a recent table illustrating DJI first and second replacement service fees under the Refresh Program (to check for any recent pricing updates click here to go to the most recent DJI Pricing)

 How to Purchase DJI Care Refresh?

 DJI offers Refresh as an upsell if you are checking out via their online store (see screenshot below) or you can purchase DJI Refresh from one of your local DJI dealers (see map here)

 Yes and no.

 If you purchase a DJI drone (or one of their camera stabilizers) and return the drone, then yes you can apply for a refund of the DJI Refresh that you purchased.

 If you buy the DJI Care Refresh and want to keep the drone but decide you want to return the Refresh only then you are unfortunately out of luck as DJI will not accept returns on activated Refresh packages if you do not return the drone.